Skip to main content

 What Is the Purpose of a De Minimis Incentive?

-The primary purpose of limiting wellness incentives to a de minimis value is to protect and ensure that participation in a wellness program is not coerced.
+The primary purpose of limiting wellness incentives to a de minimis value is to protect employee privacy and ensure that participation in a wellness program is not coerced.
 When a program requires employees to answer disability-related questions or undergo medical examinations, the ADA mandates that these activities be voluntary.

 If a reward is too large, such as a significant reduction in health insurance premiums or a valuable prize like airline tickets, it could create financial pressure on employees.
 This pressure might lead them to feel they have no real choice but to disclose sensitive medical information they would otherwise prefer to keep private.
 The de minimis rule acts as a safeguard, preserving the voluntary nature of the program.